 The Power of Buying and Holding

 He held onto the stock for seven full decades, watching it balloon from $1,000 to $2 million.
 Gremel never cashed out.
-Instead, he just donated the whole thing to the Illinois Audubon Society to help it establish a new 400-acre wildlife refuge, saying he “didn’t need the money.”
-That kind of selflessness and generosity is rare these days.
-The discipline to buy and hold stocks for that long without cashing out is equally rare.
+Instead, he donated the whole thing to the Illinois Audubon Society to help it establish a new 400-acre wildlife refuge, saying he “didn’t need the money.”

 [text_ad]

 Sometimes the hardest thing to do with a stock is hang on to it, particularly when it goes through rough patches.
-We typically don’t advise hanging on to stocks when things get really rough: most of our advisors recommend setting stop losses in the 10% to 20% range.
+We typically don’t advise hanging on to stocks when things get really rough: most of our advisors recommend setting stop-losses in the 10% to 20% range.
 We also often recommend taking profits on the way up, selling partial positions in winning stocks as a way of rewarding yourself incrementally for the sound investment decision you’ve made.

-But if you buy a stock you’re convinced will rise for decades to come, then simply leaving it alone can be a truly wealth-building strategy.
+If you buy a stock you’re convinced will rise for decades to come, then simply leaving it alone can be a truly wealth-building strategy.
 It was for Gremel … or, I should say, the Illinois Audubon Society.

-Five Traits of Buy and Hold Stocks
+5 Traits of “Buy and Hold” Stocks

 - A product or service or business model that is revolutionary.